 Have a found price the customer is willing to pay (to check that you can build a business around it).

-For smaller $ value products, you may want to perform some kind of a smoke test instead.
+For smaller dollar-value products, you may want to perform some kind of a smoke test instead.
 A solution interview is a useful way to prepare a smoke test or to understand why a smoke test didn't pass your research hypothesis.

-For a larger $ value product, the solution interview may feel like a consultative sale.
-Nonetheless, it's primarily a research tool to help adjust or customize a product to real customer needs.
+For a larger dollar-value product, the solution interview may feel like a consultative sale, but it's primarily a research tool to help adjust or customize a product to real customer needs.

 Like other types of customer interviews, solution interviews are best done in pairs.
 One person takes notes during the interview.
 The other actually asks the questions and focuses on building rapport with the user.